Does Egg Freezing Guarantee a Baby? What to Expect

 • It may require IVF later, which has its own costs and success rates

-You’ll have younger eggs available later—which you wouldn’t otherwise have.
+But you’ll have younger eggs available later, which you wouldn’t otherwise have.

 What Can You Do to Improve Your Outcome?